MyNetDiary vs. Cronometer: Which Nutrition Tracker Is Better in 2026?

 Professional and Clinical Tools

 The MyNetDiary vs. Cronometer choice looks very different for health professionals.
-Both apps are used by dietitians, nutritionists, and clinical researchers, but they take opposite approaches to practitioner tools.
+Dietitians, nutritionists, and clinical researchers use each app, but they take opposite approaches to practitioner tools.

 MyNetDiary’s Professional Connect is free for practitioners.
 Dietitians, nutritionists, and coaches can access client food diaries, share recipes and meal plans, provide feedback, and manage client nutrition data at no cost.
-Each app offers a professional directory for practitioners to be discovered by potential clients.
+MyNetDiary and Cronometer both offer a professional directory for practitioners to be discovered by potential clients.

 Cronometer Pro costs $39.99/month (plus $2.50/month per client beyond 10) but includes HIPAA compliance with a Business Associate Agreement, an API, and dietary recall exports in PDF and CSV formats.
-Cronometer Pro clients receive free Gold access while listed on the practitioner’s account.
+Clients receive free Gold access while listed on the practitioner’s account.

 Which App Should You Choose?